 Surface Preparation: In this step, the wire ropes get thoroughly cleaned.
 This includes degreasing, pickling, and fluxing.
 In the process of degreasing, steel wire ropes get cleaned to remove dirt, oil, and organic residues.
 The acid pickling bath removes mill scale and iron oxide, while fluxing will coat the wire ropes with a protective layer.

 Galvanizing: Once the surface is ready, the wire ropes get immersed in a bath of at least 98% molten zinc.
-The metallurgic reaction between the steel rope surface and zinc solution creates a durable protective layer.
+Hence they are called hot dip galvanized wire ropes.
+The metallurgic reaction between the steel rope surface and the zinc solution creates a durable protective layer.

 Inspection: In this step, a visual inspection checks the quality of the overall zinc coating.
 Depending on the requirements, manufacturers may also use a magnetic thickness gauge to measure the thickness of the zinc coating.